mwilliams-sfo/rxjs-worker-pool/NOTES.md

 To factor common subscriber requirements I created a DelegatingSubscriber class that captures the common behavior required of onNext/onError/onComplete and calls a delegate for custom code.

+## Goodbye, RxJS

+The WorkerPool used RxJS as a condition variable substitute to wait for a worker when none is available, and to monitor the idle worker count.
+It remains to implement both of these directly.
+The idle count is appropriate for implementation as an async generator.
+Worker acquisition is already exposed externally as a Promise.
+That promise only needs to be implemented without RxJS.

+Something that I spent time on was how to receive notifications when the idle count changes.
+My first instinct was to use event listeners, as I did to receive notifications when workers complete.
+The problem with this is that event listeners are an HTML feature, not part of the JavaScript language, and it is not possible to implement custom EventTargets that work according to spec.
+The specification states that dispatchEvent must set the event's target, and a custom implementation cannot do that because the target property is read-only.
+As a stopgap, I found a suggestion to use an empty document fragment as an event proxy.

+The approach then is that the idle count generator registers a listener for idle count changes.
+Each time a value is requested from the generator, it checks whether the event listener has run since the last request.
+If so, the current idle count is returned.
+If not, a Promise is created and the Promise's resolver is registered to run the next time an event arrives.
+This produces timely updates without unnecessary repetition, looping, or queueing of values.

+As for worker acquisition, I implemented a conventional semaphore.
+If no workers are available, a Promise is created and its resolvers are added to a queue.
+If the queue is not empty when a worker is released, that worker is passed to the resolver at the front of the queue.

+The event listener approach with a document fragment worked, but I did not like the hack.
+If not event listeners, then what?
+The basic JavaScript notification primitive is a callback.
+Accordingly, I replaced the EventTarget with an array of callbacks that are posted to the microtask queue whenever the idle count changes.

+Following these changes, I removed the RxJS dependency.
+RxJS is a decent solution for a problem other than the one I set out to solve.